 Fur’s buried harbour should be just as renowned as the buried church in Skagen!

 In 1911, the fishermen built a harbour on the southwest coast of Fur, a harbour that became the lifeblood of the island.
-At that time fishery was equally important as farming.
-Due to silting the harbour was abandoned in 1956 and moved to the newly built harbour near the ferry harbour.
+At the time fishery was equally important as farming.
+Due to silting the harbour was abandoned in 1956 and the fishermen moved to the newly built harbour near the ferry harbour.

 In 1993 Fur Museum took over the Old Harbour.